simoninireland/verilisp/doc/implementation/subtypes.rst

 - Union types (for example :code:`(or unsigned-byte (signed-byte 12))`) that include all values that are members of one or more of the component types
-- Intersection types (for example :code:`(and unsigned-byte (unsigned-byte 12))`) that include all values that are members of all of the component types
+- Intersection types (for example :code:`(and (unsigned-byte 8)
-- Negation types (for example :code:`(not unsigned-byte)`) that include all values that are not members of the component type
+  (unsigned-byte 12))`) that include all values that have members of all the component types

+These complex types are used during compilation to represent the most general types of forms, and are then reified to representable types before synthesis.

 .. note::

-   Common Lisp also includes two additional complex type specifiers, :code:`satisfies` and :code:`member`.
+   Common Lisp also includes three additional complex type specifiers, :code:`eql`, :code:`satisfies` and :code:`member`.
 These are used to determine whether a particular value is a member of a type, and as such are not (yet) needed or supported by Verilisp.

+   There is also a negation type specifier, :code:`not`, that specifies all values that are not members of its component type.
+   We haven't yet found a use case that requires implementing this.

 The type lattice is completed with the :code:`t` (top) and :code:`nil` (bottom) types.